tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1b-jane-kubuntu_redo-sanity_please.md

 ci -l fstab hosts
 ```

-### Chrome
+## Install Chrome

 Download from google then install:

 ```
-dpkg -i google-chrome-stable_current_amd64.deb
-apt-get install -f
+dpkg -i google-chrome-stable_current_amd64.deb    ## got an error first time apt install libappindicator3-1 dpkg -i google-chrome-stable_current_amd64.deb    ## worked ok the second time apt-get install -f
 ```

-Run on command line then lock to launcher, err, "save as a favorite."
+Find in menu then Add to Favorites.

-### Chromium and Opera
+## Install Chromium and Opera

-Use Ubuntu software app to install.
+Use Ubuntu software app -- i.e., **Discover** -- to install.

-Run on command line then lock to launcher, err, "save as a favorite."
+Find in menu then Add to Favorites.

 Ahh, that is much better!